themonetizr/The-Monetizr-Campaigns-Unity-SDK/README.md

 Missions can be interconnected with game events.
 For example, mission can be locked until player reaches the specific game level or participates in a game quest.
 If a mission (game event) is completed, then players can be awarded with in-game or brand-sponsored rewards.

 ### Documentation
-Official documentation can be found on the [TheMonetizr website](https://docs.themonetizr.com/docs/unity-campaigns-sdk-integration).
+Integration documentation can be found at the [Wiki pages](https://github.com/themonetizr/The-Monetizr-Campaigns-Unity-SDK/wiki/Unity-Campaigns-SDK).